MarcialX/MUSCAT-JATIS-2024-paper/data/readme.txt

-Data available in the link shown in the paper.
+Data is available in the link shown in the paper.
 To run the scripts, please move the data here :)